A look inside the new Ochsner Medical Complex in Baton Rouge

 Ochsner is not the only hospital group to upsize, Our Lady of the Lake will soon open their new children's hospital several miles away.

 The Ochsner Medical Complex is expected to serve more than 2,000 patients a day.
-It's doors are set to open January 15th.
+Its doors are set to open January 15th.